bootstarted/luminol/README.md

 server.listen(process.env['PORT']);
 ```

-Your server webpack configuration file should include a reference to the hot runtime for the dev server.
+Your server webpack configuration file should include a reference to the hot runtime for the dev server and the hot signal runtime.

 ```javascript
 {